Michael Corrente

 Michael Corrente (born April 6, 1959) is an American film director and producer.

+Career

-His films include A Shot at Glory, American Buffalo, Outside Providence, Brooklyn Rules and Federal Hill.
+Corrente's films include A Shot at Glory, American Buffalo, Outside Providence, Brooklyn Rules and Federal Hill.

 Federal Hill won the Audience Award in 1994 at France's Deauville Film Festival before being picked up for release by Trimark Pictures.

+Personal life

+Corrente Is the Uncle of Killswitch Engage vocalist Jesse Leach.